Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 immediate feedback about the style and feel of the design.

-The binding of these definitions is handled via a GTK specific build.rs file, which defines Gresources that will be integrated into the project.
-Gresources represent a variety of tools and objects which can be used within the project, such as user interface templates, icons, images and more.@gresources
+The binding of these definitions is handled via a GTK specific build.rs file, which defines GResources that will be integrated into the project.
+GResources represent a variety of tools and objects which can be used within the project, such as user interface templates, icons, images and more.@gresources